tuftsdatalab/tuftsWorkshops/docs/omics/intro-to-16S/error-asv.md

 ![](images/error-plot1.png)

-!!! question "What can we glean from this plot?"
+!!! info
     So the red line indicates our expected error rate.
 Essentially, as the quality score gets better so does our error rate.
     The black points/line our are actual error rates and we are looking for the trend of the black line to match the trend of the red line.
+    Here we expect a little deviation since our sample has been subsampled.

 ## Inferring Amplicon Sequence Variants (ASVs)